C2ES is working in partnership with The U.S. Conference of Mayors to strengthen climate cooperation between cities and businesses nationwide.

 “Active conversations between city and business leaders can drive ambitious new solutions for climate and air quality challenges that benefit all community members.
 The Alliance for a Sustainable Future champions these collaborative approaches.“– Jackie Biskupski, Mayor of Salt Lake City and Alliance Chair

-Salt Lake City Mayor Jackie Biskupski leads the alliance steering committee, which consists of founding sponsors Duke Energy and AECOM, and the mayors of Austin, Des Moines, New York City, and West Sacramento.
+Salt Lake City Mayor Jackie Biskupski leads the alliance steering committee, which consists of founding sponsors Duke Energy, AECOM, and ComEd and the mayors of Austin, Des Moines, New York City, and West Sacramento.

 Goals of the alliance: